HaakonME/hubzilla/README.md

 Hubz members can securely and privately share anything; with anybody, on any Hubz.
 Or share stuff publicly with the entire internet if desired.

-**Hubzilla** is open source and built using common webserver technology (PHP/MySQL/Apache, althogh Mariadb or Postgres and Nginx could also be used, we're pretty easy).
+**Hubzilla** is open source and built using common webserver technology (PHP/MySQL/Apache, although Mariadb or Postgres and Nginx could also be used, we're pretty easy).

 Hubz are